Prosper: Economic and Business Development

 We make loans to entrepreneurs that do not qualify for financing at a traditional bank or credit union.
 The applicant must be at least 21 years old; be the business owner or co-owner, and the loan must be for a legitimate business purpose.

-Existing business owners must have appropriate collateral to support the loan, copies of personal and business bank statements for the last 2 years, business and personal tax returns for the last 2 years, a completed loan application, detailed business plan and references.
+Existing business owners must have 3 years collateral to support the loan, copies of personal and business bank statements for the last 2 years, business and personal tax returns for the last 3 months, a completed loan application, detailed business plan and references.
 The Urban League reserves the right to require completion of our CO.STARTERS Entrepreneurship Training Program.

 Entrepreneurs starting a new business with no demonstrated business track record will be required to complete the CO.STARTERS Entrepreneurship Training Program to be eligible to apply for a start-up loan.
 Start-up businesses must have a detailed business plan and references, completed loan application, and verifiable documentation to support all start-up costs, on-going business cost, and all financial projections.